Go to the Staff section

 If you have worked through the relevant information, guides and tutorials on these pages and still need more help or advice on finding information in Education or Early Years, you're welcome to get in touch with the Education Librarians, Hazel Rothera or Charlotte Olehnovics.

-Ruth is the Early Years specialist, but either of us will be happy to try to help with any initial enquiry.
+Charlotte is the Early Years specialist, but either of us will be happy to try to help with any initial enquiry.

 Our contact details are in the box on the right of the page.
 For quick queries, you can come to the Library Helpdesk at any time when Harcourt Hill Library is open.